f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 Valid modes are:

--   `None` - No checking is done because there’s no appropriate automated way of doing so.
+-   `None` - No checking is done because there's no appropriate automated way of doing so.
 Updates should be checked for manually.
     Use this, for example, when deploying unstable or patched versions;
-    when builds are done in a directory different to where the _AndroidManifest.xml_ is; if the developers use the Gradle build system and store version info in a separate file; if the developers make a new branch for each release and don’t make tags; or if you’ve changed the package name or version code logic.
+    when builds are done in a directory different to where the _AndroidManifest.xml_ is; if the developers use the Gradle build system and store version info in a separate file; if the developers make a new branch for each release and don't make tags; or if you've changed the package name or version code logic.
 -   `Static` - No checking is done - either development has ceased or new versions are not desired.
 This method is also used when there is